top of page

 Residential Lighting Design with MOSS Objects: Apartments and Private Houses

-Residential Lighting Design with Pendant Lights: How Interior Architects Specify MOSS Objects for Private Homes Residential projects present a distinct challenge for lighting specification.
+Residential projects present a distinct challenge for lighting specification.
 Unlike hospitality or commercial environments, a private home must perform across every hour of the day, every mood, and every life stage its occupants move through.
-Interior architects specifying for private clients are not selecting luminaires for an audience — they are selecting for ind
+Interior architects specifying for private clients are not selecting luminaires for an audience — they are selecting for individuals, and that specificity demands a different approach to quality, material, and proportion.
+MOSS Objects p

 MOSS Objects